 Download that particular update matching your machine system.

 Once downloaded, just click on .msu file that will start the installation of the new update.

 Well, these were some working solutions to error 0x80070005, and update error that comes every now and then on the Windows operating system.
 These solutions are pretty simple and you will now be able to solve your problem very easily.
-If none of them are working for you, let us know via the comment section.
+If none of them is working for you, let us know via the comment section.